Stephanie Brantz

 Stephanie Brantz (born 1972) is an Australian sports presenter.

-She began her television career in 2000 on SBS (2000–2006), and has since worked on the Nine Network (2006–10), Fox Sports (2010) and is now on ABC (2010–present).
+Brantz began her television career in 2000 on SBS (2000–2006), and has since worked on the Nine Network (2006–10), Fox Sports (2010) and is now on ABC (2010–present).

 Personal life

 Brantz, born in Queensland to Dutch parents, began a modelling career in 1985 while attending St Peters Lutheran College in Indooroopilly, which continued through her time at Charles Sturt University.
 She has two sons and a daughter.

 Career

 Television career

 In 2000, she began her television presenting career with SBS where she became a presenter of On the Ball, before filling in as host of Toyota World Sports and later co-hosting the show in 2006 with Les Murray.
 She also became the face of SBS during their coverage of the 2006 FIFA World Cup.

-In July 2006, just after the World Cup, Brantz was recruited by Nine CEO Eddie McGuire to front several sporting programmes, including Nine News, The Cricket Show, Sunday & The Footy Show.
+In July 2006, just after the World Cup, Brantz was recruited by Nine CEO Eddie McGuire to front several sporting programmes, including Nine News, The Cricket Show, Sunday and The Footy Show.

 During the 2006–2007 summer season, Brantz presented a weekly highlights show of the National Basketball League on the Nine Network, which began on 15 October 2006.
 She also did "analysis and roving reports" for the network's 2006–07 Ashes cricket coverage.
 On 19 February 2007, she was appointed the sports presenter on Nightline.

 In 2010, she appeared on Fox Sports News reading sports news.